Mental Health Facilities Boston, MA

 Institute For Health And Recovery Inc - 2.1 miles from Boston, MA

 Institute For Health And Recovery Inc is one of mental health facilities in Cambridge, Massachusetts, located at 349 Broadway, 2139 zip code.
 Institute For Health And Recovery Inc provides outpatient treatment.
-Institute For Health And Recovery Inc provides individual psychotherapy, behavior modification and cognitive behavioral therapy to young adults, adults and children / adolescents.
-Institute For Health And Recovery Inc also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with trauma.
-Additional services provided at Institute For Health And Recovery Inc include case management, family psychoeducation and supported housing.
+Institute For Health And Recovery Inc provides couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, adults and children / adolescents.
+Institute For Health And Recovery Inc also supports people with trauma, children/adolescents with serious emotional disturbance and seniors or older adults.
+Additional services provided at Institute For Health And Recovery Inc include court-ordered outpatient treatment, case management and supported housing.

 Learn More